 Appropriate Vaccine Usage

-This indicates the percent of residents that were given the flu and pneumonia vaccines.
-High vaccination rates should be standard at this point.
+This is a measure of the percent of long-term stay residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy